sharmaabhishekk/sharmaabhishekk.github.io/_projects/passmap.md

 ```

 The next step would be to write a Class called Player.
 Why do that?
 Well, if you think about it a player is basically an object
-with certain attributes - name, a unique player_id, average position on the pitch, and the total number of passes attempted completed.
+with certain attributes - name, a unique player_id, and on whom we can run some methods -
+like calculate the total number of passes attempted completed, or their average position on the pitch.
+That's pretty much the
+textbook definition of an object!

 ```python